Parmeet-star/CHAT-APPLICATION/README.md

 MENTOR: NEELA SANTOSH

-##ask Description: Creating a Chat Application in Java Using IntelliJ IDEA
+##Task Description: Creating a Chat Application in Java Using IntelliJ IDEA

 The purpose of this task is to design and implement a functional and interactive chat application using Java as the primary programming language within the IntelliJ IDEA development environment.
 This project aims to simulate real-time communication between two or more users over a network using client-server architecture.
 The application should support sending and receiving messages, displaying chat history, and managing multiple clients simultaneously through proper use of sockets and threading.##